pedrocaixeta/pylovo_fork/docs/source/classification/usage/usage.rst

 ==========================================
 | To generate the grids, calculate the grid parameters and filter erroneous grids run the file :code:`prepare_data_for_clustering.py`.

-Threshold values for filtering can be set in :code:`clustering.config_clustering`.
+Threshold values for filtering can be set in :code:`config/config_clustering.yaml`.

 The processes run here are explained in :doc:`../classification_steps/sampling`, :doc:`../classification_steps/grid_generation_for_classification`,